sonic-net/sonic-mgmt/tests/common/plugins/conditional_mark/README.md

 This is a plugin for adding any mark to specified test cases based on conditions in a centralized file.

-The centralized file can be supplied in pytest command line option `--mark-conditions-file`.
+The centralized file can be supplied in pytest command line option `--mark-conditions-files`.
 If no conditions file is specified, use the default conditions file located at `tests/common/plugins/conditional_mark/test_mark_conditions.yaml`.

 ## How it works